Krastanov/labwebsite/grad-qis.md

 Homework late return policy: each day the homework is late, the grade for that particular homework is lowered by a factor of 0.7, compounding.

-Your worst homework grade is not counted (i.e., you do not need to ask for extensions -- you get one freebie).
+Your worst homework grade is not counted (i.e., you do not need to ask for extensions -- you get one freebie that you can decide to use when you wish and nothing more).

 ## Use of Tools (solvers, textbooks, AI, etc) during exams and for homework